Entrepreneurship Pathway

 2. Develop an idea about the type of experience you’d like to do and when you’d like to do it.
 Find experiences that might work for you.
 Some ways to do this:

-3. Create a list of the most exciting 2 or 3 opportunities you’ve found
+3. Create a list of the 2 or 3 most exciting opportunities you’ve found and look into what you’d need to do to apply for these opportunities.

 4. Meet with someone from your Pathway’s faculty/staff team to choose one and get unofficial approval for the experience

-6. Once you’ve been accepted, review the EL Approval Form again and carefully collect all the required information.
+6. Once you’ve been accepted or approved by the organization, review the EL Approval Form again and carefully collect all the required information.

 7. Fill out and submit your EL Approval Form.